MicrosoftDocs/memdocs/sccm/protect/understand/backup-and-recovery.md

 -   **Skip database recovery**: Use this option when no data loss has occurred on the Configuration Manager site database server.
 This option is only valid when the site database is on a different computer than the site server that you are recovering.

 ####  <a name="bkmk_SQLretention"></a> SQL Server change tracking retention period
  Change tracking is enabled for the site database in SQL Server.
 Change tracking lets Configuration Manager query for information about the changes that have been made to database tables after a previous point in time.
 The retention period specifies how long change tracking information is retained.
 By default, the site database is configured to have a retention period of 5 days.
 When you recover a site database, the recovery process proceeds differently if your backup is inside or outside the retention period.
 For example, if your site database server fails, and your last backup is 7 days old, it is outside the retention period.

+ For more information about SQL Server change tracking internals, see the following blogs from the SQL Server team: [Change Tracking Cleanup - part 1](https://blogs.msdn.microsoft.com/sql_server_team/change-tracking-cleanup-part-1) and [Change Tracking Cleanup - part 2](https://blogs.msdn.microsoft.com/sql_server_team/change-tracking-cleanup-part-2).

 ####  <a name="bkmk_reinit"></a> Process to reinitialize site or global data
  The process to reinitialize site or global data replaces existing data in the site database with data from another site database.
 For example, when site ABC reinitializes data from site XYZ, the following steps occur: